crystal-ruby/pages/_posts/2014-08-19-object-storage.md

 author: Torsten
 ---

-While trying to figure out what i am coding i had to attac this storage format before i wanted to.
+While trying to figure out what i am coding i had to attack this storage format before i wanted to.
 The immediate need is for code dumps, that are concise but readable.
 I started with yaml but that just takes too many lines, so it's too difficult to see what is going on.